August 29, 2025 (9mo ago) — last updated May 24, 2026 (2d ago)

 Three concise Q&A summaries

-Q: How do I use insights in a job I can’t leave right now?
-A: Apply one natural strength to a current task, ask for responsibilities that fit your profile, or carve out a side project aligned with your path.
+A: Apply one natural strength to a current task, ask for responsibilities that fit your profile, or start a small side project aligned with your path.

 1.